reed-codes/comstore/README.md

         </Link>
         ```

-        - **Note:** this method of using styled-components is only necessary for situations wherein we would like to alter the colors of an element’s pseudo-states
+        - **Note:** This method of using styled-components is only necessary for situations wherein we would like to alter the colors used by an element’s pseudo-states
             - If altering the colors used by an element's pseudo-states is not a requirement, normal inline styling should suffice